Strategic directions template

 - For system-negotiated targets, backward and forward map annual progress measures depending on their 'Achieve by year'.

-- Enter annual budget allocations for all needs-based funding into the Funding source table.
-You can more easily monitor funding sources, such as equity loadings and initiative funding, when linking funded activities to initiatives.
+- Monitor the Funding source table in SPaRO as required.
+Annual budget allocations from your SBAR for all needs-based funding will pre-populate the Funding source table, to more easily monitor funding sources, such as equity loadings and initiative funding, when linking funded activities to initiatives.

 - For each initiative, determine the year’s activities required for the achievement of the annual progress measure.